orovinskiyBACK/orovinskiyBACK/README.md

 # 💫 About Me:
-Hello, I’m Oleg Rovinskiy, <br>a passionate and experienced Full Stack Developer with a robust background in end-to-end software application development.

-I bring a strong combination of skills in design, development, testing, and deployment, complemented by a focus on automation.
-Throughout my career, I have consistently delivered solutions that streamline workflows, improve efficiency, and enhance user experiences, saving valuable time and resources.
-I thrive in environments where I can collaborate with engineers and stakeholders to gather requirements, define specifications, and deliver high-quality software.<br>

-In my recent role I made significant contributions by integrating a data collection microservice into an internal application, preparing the organization for future machine learning initiatives and greatly reducing manual data processing efforts.
-My ongoing projects include developing a brain tumor detection system and central applications for data processing and machine learning (ML) assistance.<br>

-I led a team in handling maintenance, upgrades, and release cycles.
-I played a key role in revamping .NET web pages into MVC Razor Pages, achieving a 40% improvement in efficiency and team productivity.
-My efforts also included enhancing search engine functionalities with suggestion flyouts and popular results filtering, along with delivering out-of-cycle hot fixes and urgent features to resolve critical issues swiftly.<br>

-I leveraged my skills as a QA Software Automation Engineer, where I developed a robust testing process for back-end data validation in a CI/CD environment.
-By automating UI testing with Selenium, Playwright, Python, Git runners, NUnit, and .NET, I helped reduce manual testing time by 30 hours per project.
-Additionally, I created test scripts that validated application functionalities following system changes, insuring the software maintained high standards of reliability and performance.<br>

-I'm actively expanding my skill set in the realm of machine learning and artificial intelligence.
-My current focus includes studying TensorFlow and PyTorch to enhance my understanding of ML models and deep learning frameworks.
-I'm particularly interested in applying these skills to real-world problems, such as image recognition and predictive analytics, which align with the projects
-I'm currently working on.
-This ongoing learning journey reflects my commitment to staying updated with emerging technologies and continually evolving as a software engineer.<br><br>
+Hey, I’m Oleg Rovinskiy!
+I’m a full-stack developer with a love for building solutions that make life easier—whether that’s automating workflows, creating smooth UIs, or enhancing backend performance.

+In my last role, I integrated a data-collection microservice, gearing us up for machine learning while cutting down hours of manual work.
+Some of my other projects include a brain tumor detection system and web app enhancements that improved efficiency by 40%.
+I also helped boost search functionality and delivered quick fixes to keep things running smoothly.
+At the momment, I’m diving deep into machine learning with TensorFlow and PyTorch, getting ready to tackle real-world problems in predictive analytics and image recognition.

+Beyond coding, I'm big on automation.
+My automation tools cut manual testing time by 30 hours per project, ensuring that our applications could stand up to change.

+Outside of work, I love hitting the gym, exploring nature, gaming (Stardew Valley is a favorite), and unwinding with some classic anime—big fan of Dragon Ball and Attack on Titan.
+Just to keep things interesting, I’m forklift certified—don’t ask why!
+Here to make the digital world a bit smoother, one project at a time.

 # 💻 Tech Stack: